 You should always keep an engagement with your email subscribers.
 When there is a constant flow of messages between two accounts, the receiver server gets an assurance of the quality of the email conversation.
 The receiver server stays aware of the email activity which makes your account less vulnerable to email bounces.

 9. Avoid Free Sender Domains

 While using a free email sender domain (e.g., @gmail.com, @outlook.com, etc.), you are not allowed to authenticate your email account.
 This makes your account more contagious to spam filters, and your emails bounce back while doing an email campaign(sequence).

 Always use an authenticated business domain for email campaigns(sequences) to get the best results from it.

 10. Don’t exceed your daily sending limit

 Every email service provider provides you with a certain email sending limit.
 If you try to send more than your limits in a day, your emails start to get bounced.

-It is suggested to keep a look on how many emails you are scheduling in a day and plan accordingly.
-If you exceed your daily sending limit frequently, you may end up permanently blocking your account.
+It is suggested to keep a look at how many emails you are scheduling in a day and plan accordingly.
+You may permanently block your account if you frequently exceed your daily sending limit.

-To get a record on your daily sending limits, it is suggested to consult with your Email Service provider on a regular basis.
+To get a record of your daily sending limits, it is suggested to consult with your email service provider on a regular basis.

-If you found this post helpful to reduce email bounce rate, please share it on your social media followers.
+If you found this post helpful to reduce the email bounce rate, feel free to share it on your social media handle.